Sharonjenifer/1.-Portfolio/README.md

-Simple Portfolio
+**Portfolio Website**

-This project features a straightforward two-page portfolio built with HTML and basic CSS.
-It includes a Home page that introduces my work and a Contact page for reaching out.
+    Welcome to my personal portfolio website!
+This project is built using HTML and basic CSS.
+It includes a simple and clean design to showcase my background and provide a way to get in touch with me.

-Features:
-  Home Page: An overview of my skills and projects, presented in a clean layout.
-  Contact Page: A simple form for visitors to get in touch with me.
+**Features**:

+    **Home Page:** A brief introduction about me and my professional background.

+    **Contact Page:** Simple contact information and a form for reaching out.

+**Technologies Used:**

+    **HTML5:** For structuring the content

+    **CSS3:** For styling the layout and appearance

-Feel free to explore and provide feedback!
+Feel free to explore the code, make suggestions, or use it for inspiration!